BRST Theory for Continuous Spin: BRST theory

 The field equations following from $Q_{cs}|\Phi\rangle=0$ now become

 Here, the first three equations are the same as in higher spin theory.
 The last two equations can also be written more generally, corresponding to \eqref{eq:G4Algebra1} and \eqref{eq:G4Algebra2}, as

 Working with these equations, we can compare different constraint structures.\footnote{A theory with four constraints was studied in the paper \cite{BuchbinderGalajinskyKrykhtin2007}.
-These authors seem to have a different vacuum structure and it is not obvious which constraints are first class.}
+These authors treat the second class constraints in a different way.}